Danish11400/learning-html-css/readme.md

 }
 ```
 # styling links
-- if we have to style links we can sttle them different ways eg.
+- if we have to style links we can style them different ways eg.
 - if we have to style visited links (those links where we tap or we visit)
 - we have to type
 ```